Daneshwari07/vica.github.io/index.md

   <br>
 </p><br>

-In VisaNet's data centers the **Fenwick Tree** known as Binary indexed Tree plays a crucial role in managing and balancing server-level loads efficiently.Mantaining a this dynamic structure supports quick updates and rage queries,VisaNet can track the load on each individual server in real time.Fenwick tree enables fast cumulative queries such as checking the total load accross a range of servers which helps in identifying imbalances or potential hotpots.
+In VisaNet's data centers the **Fenwick Tree** known as Binary indexed Tree plays a crucial role in managing and balancing server-level loads efficiently.Mantaining a this dynamic structure supports quick updates and rage queries,VisaNet can track the load on each individual server in real time.Fenwick tree enables fast cumulative queries such as checking the total load accross a range of servers which helps in identifying imbalances or potential hotspots.

 <p align="center">
   <img src="https://github.com/Daneshwari07/vica.github.io/blob/main/images/fenwick.gif?raw=true" alt="Fenwick tree" width="600">